 You’re Paying Interest to Yourself With a 401(k) Loan

-In addition to allowing you to take early withdrawals, some 401(k) plans also allow you to borrow from the amount you’ve saved and earned over the years.
+In addition to allowing you to take early withdrawals, some 401(k) plans also let you borrow from the amount you’ve already saved and earned over the years.

-If you borrow from a 401(k) account, that money won’t be subject to taxes like an early withdrawal.
-Also, the money you pay in interest goes back into your account rather than to a lender.
+If you borrow from a 401(k) account, that money won’t be subject to taxes the way an early withdrawal would.
+Also, when you’re paying that loan back, the money you pay in interest goes back into your 401(k) account rather than to a lender.

-Even if you manage to avoid a 10% early withdrawal penalty on your retirement account, some or all of the money you withdraw from a retirement account may be considered taxable income.
-Depending on how much it is, you could face a huge tax bill when you file your tax return for the year.
+Even if you manage to avoid being charged a 10% early withdrawal penalty on your retirement account, some or all of the money you withdraw from a retirement account may be considered taxable income.
+Depending on how much it is, you could face a larger-than-usual tax bill when you file your tax return for the year.

 If you take out a large loan from your 401(k), then leave your job, you may be required to pay the loan in full right then, regardless of your original repayment term.
 If you can’t repay it, it’ll likely be considered an early withdrawal and be subject to income tax and the 10% penalty.